KilianMYSPRO/gymFamily/walkthrough.md

 - **Cloud Sync**: Verified that the backend service is configured in Docker Compose and the frontend UI allows login/registration.
 - **Enforced Auth**: Verified that `App.jsx` conditionally renders the `Landing` component if no token is present, effectively blocking access to the dashboard.
 - **JSON Template**: Verified that clicking the "Template" button in the Planner import modal populates the textarea with the sample JSON.
+- **Modal Redesign**: Verified that helper buttons are now in a toolbar and the footer is simplified.